bjing/payslip-generator/README.md

 ## What assumptions have I made?
 1. If employee data cannot be parsed correctly from the input file, the application skips the particular line(s) and moves on.
 However, the problematic line(s) will be printed out to stdout.
 2. The application assumes employee data size is small.
 No parallel or asynchronous processing is supported.
-3. The application assumes there's only one input file containing employee data.
-4. Since I cannot access the link (http://www.ato.gov.au/content/12333.htm) provided in the specification and I'm not quite clear where the actual table is on the ATO site, I used the following table included in the spec.
+3. Since I cannot access the link (http://www.ato.gov.au/content/12333.htm) provided in the specification and I'm not quite clear where the actual table is on the ATO site, I used the following table included in the specification.
 The table is coded in a file called tax_table.csv in the resources folder.

 Salary range        |   Tax formula
 ------------------  |   -----------------------------------------